Broken Nose in Children: Care Instructions

 • Put ice or a cold pack on your child's nose for 10 to 20 minutes at a time.
 Try to do this every 1 to 2 hours for the first 3 days (when your child is awake) or until the swelling goes down.
 Put a thin cloth between the ice pack and your child's skin.

 • Keep your child's head slightly raised while sleeping until the swelling goes down.
-Prop up your child's head on pillows.
+Prop up your child's head and shoulders on pillows.

-• Ask the doctor when it's okay for your child to return to their normal activities.
+• Ask the doctor when it's okay for your child to return to their usual activities.

 When should you call for help?